-Hence for a Y+6 tagged retainer taken out in January 2020 a refund can only be triggered by:
+Hence for a Y+6 tagged retainer taken out in January 2015 a refund can only be triggered by:

-- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2020 (to any other Shipper User), or 2021 and 2022 (to the relevant Shipper) User; or - (b). an allocation at the relevant IP ASEP made pursuant to the Annual Yearly Auction in 2020 (to any other Shipper User), or 2021 and 2022 (to the relevant Shipper) User; or - (c). a PARCA or IP PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA or IP PARCA is agreed with any other Shipper User or Reservation Party) March 2020 to February 2021, or (where the PARCA or IP PARCA is agreed with the relevant Shipper User) at any time from March 2021 for the relevant period. - 53.
-The refund will be calculated annually after the March QSEC allocations (taking account, as appropriate, of February AMSEC allocations), or for a retainer taken out at an IP ASEP after the May Annual Quarterly Auctions (taking into account, as appropriate, the previous July Annual Yearly Auctions), from the difference in the peak allocated quantity for any month or quarter, in the relevant year (see paragraphs 49 and 51) minus the peak allocated quantity for any month or quarter, in the same year, before the retainer is taken out and then comparing this quantity to the retained quantity, if any.
-Where a full or partial refund is triggered this shall be paid in July following the relevant auction. - 54.
-If only part of the capacity covered by the retainer is allocated the refund will be reduced in proportion to the amount allocated. - 55.
+- (a). an allocation at the relevant ASEP made pursuant to QSEC in 2015 (to any other Shipper User), or 2016 and 2017 (to the relevant Shipper) User; or - (b). a PARCA in respect of the relevant ASEP for which capacity allocation takes place in the period (where the PARCA is agreed with any other Shipper User or Reservation Party) March 2015 to February 2016, or (where the PARCA is agreed with the relevant Shipper User) at any. - 54.
+The refund will be calculated annually after the March QSEC allocations (taking account, as appropriate, of February AMSEC allocations) from the difference in the peak allocated quantity for any month or quarter, in the relevant year (see paragraphs 50 and 52) minus the peak allocated quantity for any month or quarter, in the same year, before the retainer is taken out and then comparing this quantity to the retained quantity, if any.
+Where a full or partial refund is triggered this shall be paid in July following the relevant auction. - 55.
+If only part of the capacity covered by the retainer is allocated the refund will be reduced in proportion to the amount allocated. - 56.
 Where more than one Shipper User has been granted a retainer at an ASEP for the same period and some of the retained capacity is allocated, each Shipper User's refund shall be based on the proportion of their retained capacity at the relevant ASEP that has been allocated.